Logan Rock: Story of the rock

-Popular culture
+In literature and the arts

 In one of her last works, a biography of her childhood, Virginia Woolf mentions visiting Logan rock with her father and setting it rocking.
 The episode probably occurred in the early 1890s, when Woolf spent each summer in nearby St Ives.

 Logan Rock is described in R.M.
 Ballantyne's Deep Down.

 Inglis Gundry wrote an opera called The Logan Rock which was premiered at the Minack Theatre in 1956 with Edith Coates singing and Marcus Dods conducting.

 "Observer", a letter writer to the Cornishman in 1879, uses the "venerable belief of our fore-fathers" who believed in the St Levan witches riding over the Logan Rock, to dispel the contemporary belief, that electric light (which was being introduced to Penzance) was dangerous.

 The 1997 album Richard D. James Album by Aphex Twin (who was raised in Cornwall) includes a track called "Logan Rock Witch".